nhsconnect/FHIR-CDS/pages/explore/api_errorhandling.md

 toc: true
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the CDS API." %}
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the API." %}

 ## Error handling ##

-The CDS API defines numerous categories of error, each of which encapsulates a specific part of the request that is sent to the CDSS.
+The API defines numerous categories of error, each of which encapsulates a specific part of the request that is sent to the CDSS.
 Each type of error will be discussed in its own section below with the relevant response code:

 - [Resource Not found](#resource-not-found) - this behaviour is supported when a request references a resource that cannot be resolved.
 - [Headers](#headers) - The HTTP Authorization header MUST be supplied with any request and an error will be generated in the event of this header not being present.